Answering “Do You Want To Tell Us Anything Else About You”

 Another bad response would be to use this opportunity as a time to provide the interviewer feedback.
 Whatever you do, don’t critique the interviewer's skills at this moment.

-Lastly, don’t use this as an opportunity to talk about what you’re looking for out of the job or what the salary expectations are.
+Lastly, don’t use this as an opportunity to talk about what you’re looking for out of a job or what the salary expectations are.

 This isn’t an open-ended question where you can start a new conversation.
 The interviewer asked you about yourself, not about what type of salary or benefits you’re looking for.